 Perception and being active (i.e. having a certain level of motion freedom) are closely tied.
 Learning active perception and sensorimotor control in the physical world is cumbersome as existing algorithms are too slow to efficiently learn in real-time and robots are fragile and costly.
 This has given rise to learning in simulation which consequently casts a question on transferring to real-world.
 In this paper, we study learning perception for active agents in real-world, propose a virtual environment for this purpose, and demonstrate complex learned locomotion abilities.
 The primary characteristics of the learning environments, which transfer into the trained agents, are I) being from the real-world and reflecting its semantic complexity, II) having a mechanism to ensure no need to further domain adaptation prior to deployment of results in real-world, III) embodiment of the agent and making it subject to constraints of space and physics.

-Our images and models are sampled from real-world environments (3D scanning), which offers 160% higher navigation complexity and 72.9% higher surface complexity compared to House3D dataset.
+Our images and models are sampled from real-world spaces (3D scanned), and offer 160% higher navigation complexity and 72.9% higher surface complexity compared to existing alternatives.

-Gibson integrates with full physics engine and renders at higher speed than real time.
-This ensures that we can train agents efficiently inside our simulation, which offers advantage over training in real world.
+Gibson integrates with Bullet3D physics engine and renders at a speed higher than real time.
+This enables training agents more efficiently inside our simulator than the physical world.

-Our environment is RL ready and compatible with OpenAI gym.
-This means that you can deploy and start training your agents in no time.
-We also provide sample code for training agents, and pretrained results.
+Gibson is RL ready and compatible with OpenAI gym.
+We provide sample code for training agents and pretrained results.